Mickey Jones

 Mickey Jones (June 10, 1941 – February 7, 2018) was an American musician and actor.
 He played drums with acts such as Trini Lopez and Bob Dylan, with whom he played on his 1966 world tour.
 He became a founding member of The First Edition with singer Kenny Rogers, and played on all of their albums.
 Overall, Jones played on 17 gold records from his musical career of over two decades.

-After the break-up of The First Edition in 1976, Jones concentrated on his career as a character actor, where he made many appearances in film and television.
+Following the break-up of The First Edition in 1976, Jones concentrated on his career as a character actor, where he made many appearances in film and television.

 Early life and career

 Mickey Jones was born on June 10, 1941, in Houston, Texas, to Fred Edward Jones, a U.S. Navy officer, and Frances Marie (née Vieregge) Jones, a homemaker.
 His sister, Cheryl Marie, died in 2006.

 Jones attended Sunset High School in the Oak Cliff neighborhood of Dallas.
 It was during this time that he obtained and learned to play his first set of drums.
 After sitting in with several local bands, Jones and four schoolmates formed their own band, called The Catalinas.
 Although the band saw some local success, he was replaced by a new drummer, as Jones was only sixteen at the time, and the band wanted someone who was of legal age.